Moment

 I never imagined a zoom lens could outperform a prime lens at similar apertures, but that's precisely what the SL Vario 24-90 does.
 This wasn't just my observation; it was the goal of Leica's engineers.
 This lens has brought a zoom option back into my studio kit – something I didn't think would ever happen.
 It's truly remarkable.

 Leica also focuses on future-proofing its products.
 These lenses are designed to resolve sensors beyond 100MP, with the idea that you invest in a great lens once and use it for life.
-This approach is a stark contrast to the marketing strategies of other manufacturers.
+This approach is in stark contrast to the marketing strategies of other manufacturers.

 An image without an alt, whoops